 - Regent’s Park wasn’t open to the general public until the late 1830’s and then only for two days a week.

-More information regarding a variety of other Regency-themed topics can be found on my Regency Resource page.
+More information regarding a variety of other Regency-themed topics can be found on my Regency Resource Collection.
 If you’d like more information on a specific place or topic, please let me know in the comments section below.